Picture-framing glass: How much UV filtering should a glazing have?

-Controlling UV Lighting Inside
+Controlling UV lighting inside

 While determining how much UV light should be filtered by art glazing, it may also be important to consider the amount of UV light present inside a room or a building.
-Note that regular window glazing filters away a significant portion of the UV light, which originates from the sun.
+Regular window glazing filters away a significant portion of the UV light, which originates from the sun.

 The relative amounts of damaging light in equal quantities of light:

 The above indicates that the damage level of even direct sunlight coming from the horizontal skylight is reduced to 36% by regular window glass.
-Due to the sun's changing position, even less direct light enters through side windows and hanging an artwork away from direct sunlight reduces the exposure to potentially damaging direct sunlight even further.
+Due to the sun's changing position, even less direct light enters through side windows, and hanging an artwork away from direct sunlight reduces the exposure to potentially damaging direct sunlight even further.

-Indoor lighting, especially fluorescent lighting, is considered to contain some UV Light.
-GELighting.com asserts that "UV exposure from sitting indoors under fluorescent lights at typical office light levels for an eight-hour workday is equivalent to just over one minute of exposure to the sun in Washington D.C. on a clear day in July.
+Indoor lighting, especially fluorescent lighting, contains some UV Light.
+GELighting.com asserts that "UV exposure from sitting indoors under fluorescent lights at typical office light levels for an eight-hour workday is equivalent to just over one minute of exposure to the sun in Washington D.C., on a clear day in July."
 Additionally, the relative damage of incandescent light is 3 times less than that of fluorescent light.
-Since UV filtering picture framing glass does not protect against all damage factors, it is important to display framed artwork in a well controlled environment to reduce the effects of heat, humidity, and visible light.
+Since UV-filtering picture-framing glass does not protect against all damage factors, it is important to display framed artwork in a well-controlled environment to reduce the effects of heat, humidity, and visible light.